AndroidIDEOfficial/AndroidIDE/CONTRIBUTING.md

 ## Issues & Pull requests

-Use the issue/PR templates when possible.
-Provide a proper title and a clear description for the issue/PR.
+Use the issue/PR templates whenever possible.
+Provide a proper title and a clear description of the issue/PR.
 For bug reports, provide a step-by-step procedure to reproduce the issue.
-Always put crash logs, build outputs, etc in `code blocks`.
+Always put crash logs, build outputs, etc. in `code blocks`.

 ## Contact us